w3c/css-houdini-drafts/README.md

 # Key Concepts

+## Animation Worklet Scope
+A [worklet global scope](https://drafts.css-houdini.org/worklets/#the-global-scope) that is created by Animation Worklet.
+Note that Animation Worklet creates multiple such scopes and uses them to execute user defined effects.

-## WrokletAnimation
+## WorkletAnimation
-`WorkletAnimation` is a subclass of Animation that can be used to create an custom animation effect that runs inside the animation worklet scope.
-A worklet animation has a  corresponding animator instance in the animation worklet scope which is responsible to drive its keyframe effects.
+`WorkletAnimation` is a subclass of Animation that can be used to create an custom animation effect that runs inside a standalone animation worklet scope.
+A worklet animation has a corresponding animator instance in a animation worklet scope which is responsible to drive its keyframe effects.
 Here are the key differences compared to a regular web animation:
-  - AnimationId should match a specific animatior class registered in worklet scope.
+  - AnimationId should match a specific animator class registered in the animation worklet scope.
-  - WorkletAnimation may have multiple timelines (including ScrollTimelines).
+  - `WorkletAnimation` may have multiple timelines (including `ScrollTimeline`s).
-  - WorkletAnimation may have a custom properties bag that can be cloned and provided to animator constructor when it is being instantiated.
+  - `WorkletAnimation` may have a custom properties bag that can be cloned and provided to animator constructor when it is being instantiated.

-Note that worklet animations expose same API aurface as other web animations and thus they may be created, played, paused, inspected, and generally controlled from main document scope.
+Note that worklet animations expose same API surface as other web animations and thus they may be created, played, paused, inspected, and generally controlled from main document scope.
 Here is how various methods roughly translate: